EXCLUSIVE-China's Xi plans Russia visit as soon as next week - sources | Law-Order

 - China

-Chinese President Xi Jinping plans to travel to Russia to meet his counterpart Vladimir Putin as soon as next week, people familiar with the matter said, which would be sooner than previously expected.
+Chinese President Xi Jinping is planning to travel to Russia to meet with his counterpart, Vladimir Putin, as soon as next week, people familiar with the matter said, which would be sooner than previously expected.

-Plans for a visit come as China has been offering to broker peace in Ukraine, an effort that has been met with scepticism in the West given Beijing's diplomatic support for Russia.
-Putin said last month that a Xi visit had been agreed, though the Kremlin chief gave no date for a possible visit.
-The Wall Street Journal reported last month that a visit to Moscow could take place in April or early May.

-China's foreign ministry did not immediately respond to a request for comment on the possibility of Xi going to Moscow.
-When asked about the Reuters report, the Kremlin said it had nothing to say on the matter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)